nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `get_permissions_policy`

-Get the address of the contract which provides permission configuration entry points for the FA2 token contract.
+Get the address of the contract which provides permission configuration API for the FA2 token contract.
 The particular option of the `permission_policy_config` type specifies one of the standard config API which MUST be implemented by the permission configuration contract.